BlackStone8960/wadp410_midterm/README.md

 * header.css
 * common.css

-She was in charge of main page, item page, new collection page, header part of our projects.
+She was in charge of main page, item page, new collection page, header part of our projects.<br>

 Taichi Ishiguro coded following files.